paulwellnerbou/grails-birt-plugin/README.md

 ---

-This plugin takes mainly [eyck's](https://github.com/eyck) code from his [BIRT Plugin for Grails 2](https://github.com/eyck/grails-birt-report), restructured so that it works with Grails 3 and works with Reports from classpath resources, not only from files.
+This plugin takes mainly [eyck's](https://github.com/eyck) code from his [BIRT Plugin for Grails 2](https://github.com/eyck/grails-birt-report), restructured so that it works with Grails 3 and works with reports from classpath resources, not only from files.

 As I am neither an expert for grails nor for BIRT, there may be way better methods to set up this Grails 3 plugin or to initialize the BIRT engine.
 If so, please contact me, open an issue or create a pull request.